If you have previous education or training, you may be eligible for credit toward your TRU program. Credit can be awarded in several ways at TRU.

 If you have completed courses at another recognized post-secondary institution, you may be able to transfer those courses to TRU, thus avoiding duplication of course work and extra expense for your education.

 Transfer credit will be granted for eligible courses as closely as possible to specific TRU courses.
 When an exact TRU equivalent does not exist, unspecified transfer credit in the relevant subject area may be granted instead.

 Courses successfully completed at institutions in the BC Transfer System will be granted transfer credit in accordance with equivalencies published in the BC Transfer Guide.
 Courses not listed in the Guide and courses completed at recognized institutions outside of the BC Transfer System will be assessed on a course-by-course basis.

-All eligible prior courses will be awarded transfer credit.
+All eligible prior courses will normally be awarded transfer credit.
 TRU faculty and program advisors will determine which of these courses will apply to your TRU program.